davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-03-28-git-basics.md

 ## Conclusion

 In this article you set up a GitHub repository, cloned the repository, and committed a change to GitHub.
-This is the basic workflow to work with a repository using Git and GitHub.
+To learn more about how to manage your repository, continue to [Git basics: How to branch and merge](git-basics-branch-merge).